 3. Locks and Security

-Locks are essential to security.
-Changing the locks on all exterior doors should be a priority.
-Previous owners, estate agents, or maintenance workers may still have old copies.
+Locks are essential to security, and changing the locks on all exterior doors should be a priority.
+You never know who might still have old copies—whether it’s previous owners, estate agents, or even maintenance workers.
+While you’re enhancing your home security, don’t forget about upgrading your window coverings.
+For a sleek, modern solution that adds both privacy and style, be sure to contact Uniblinds for their top-notch services.
 It’s always safer to start fresh—companies like Fast Keys can help.

 Ensure all windows have working locks, especially ground floor windows, which are more accessible.